Spark Energy vs Veteran Energy

 Q: Which is better overall, Spark Energy or Veteran Energy? ▼

 Same grid.
 Same wires.
 Same electrons.
 The electricity is literally identical—the only differences are price, service, and plan options.
-Spark Energy wins if you want flat-rate plans that reward lower consumption.
-Veteran Energy wins if supporting veteran causes matters to you.
+Spark Energy wins if you want flat-rate billing that stays the same every month (under a usage cap).
+Veteran Energy wins if supporting veteran causes is genuinely important to you.
 For everyone else?
 Whoever's cheaper for your usage right now.
 Check ComparePower—it takes 2 minutes.